Skip to main content

 Sunrise

-We meet our local guide and commence a walking tour of Trani.
+We met our local guide and commenced a walking tour of Trani.

 Under Byzantine rule, the town was already a fortified centre and episcopal seat.
 With the arrival of the Normans, it enjoyed greater commercial autonomy and became a point of embarkation for the Holy Land.